Social Dynamics and social tinkering

 However I also agree with Howard Rheingold, as hi stated in his presentation, that our short experience in teaching through online social network tools suggests that we should incorporate some of the principles of social capital.
 I also believe that we should teach students to tinker in social networking.
 Students are often confused in adopting these new means.
 On the other side, many young students (sometimes called “Digital Natives”) are experts in using the Internet to cooperate and these are the users of these social networks for learning.

-1. ICTlogy » Howard Rheingold: Online Social Networks Says:
+1. Pingback: ICTlogy » Howard Rheingold: Online Social Networks

 Thank you Ismael for reminding the words said in the debate.
 I believe that this is a key issue to understand how to take advantage of online social networks in e-learning.